The Advantages of Cell Sorting by Flow Cytometry

 To combat this pain point, NanoCellect created a flow cytometer that would ensure the healthy continuation of cell populations after being sorted.
 This is done by significantly lowering the internal pressure to levels that are thirty times safer than standard models of cell sorters.
 Further, it handles cells about ten times gentler than the leading flow cytometers.
 This is just one of the many reasons why labs are utilizing the WOLF Cell Sorter.
 Additionally, NanoCellect’s machine is:

 - Compact and flexible in any laboratory environment.
 Coming in at under 2 cubic feet, the WOLF Cell Sorter is the perfect countertop flow cytometer and cell sorter.

 - Simple to understand and easy to use.
 The WOLF Cell Sorter was created for both the professionals working in the field and the beginners just starting out.
 Intuitive software and fixed optics do the heavy lifting, while zero fluidics carts make for a simple clean up.

 - Free of contaminants and biohazards.
 Because the microfluidic cartridges are disposable, there’s practically zero chance that you’ll have to worry about cross contamination.
 Additionally, the cell sorter is aerosol-free, which creates a more sterile and safe working environment.

-With an internal pressure of less than 2 psi, the WOLF Cell Sorter is the perfect machine to take advantage of all the advantages of flow cytometry cell sorting.
+With an internal pressure of less than 2 psi, the WOLF Cell Sorter is the perfect machine to take advantage of all the advantages of flow cytometry cell sorting and antibody development.